-The applicant proposes the development of a second single-family home (two lots).
-It is not anticipated to significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
+The applicant proposes to rezone 1.15 acres to RR-1 zoning classification for the purpose of developing a single-family residence.
+Development would need to meet performance standards set forth in code sections 62-2251 through 62-2272.
+The proposal is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.